Japan Bike RentalsMotorcycle rentals and tours Japan

 - From late April to mid-June, conditions are ideal (mild temperatures and lots of sunny days).

-The minimum rental period is 4 day (96 hours).
+The minimum rental period is 6 days.

 Rules regarding licence documentation vary depending on the country where your licence was issued.
 For more information on licence documentation, please carefully check our licence requirements page.